modelica/newsletter/_2024-03/ModelBasedInnovation.md

 Interested?
 Please contact me by subscribing to my newsletter via the sign-up form at https://modelbased.cloud/.
 You can also contact me directly via firstname.lastname[at]modelbased.cloud, I'm looking forward to discussing your needs with you!

-Hubertus Tummescheit, Founder and President, Model Based Innovation LLC
+**Hubertus Tummescheit**, Founder and President, Model Based Innovation LLC